 Then, you can start repaying the outstanding debt on your new credit card.

 Is A Personal Loan A Better Alternative?

-While transferring money to pay off your credit card from a new credit card can be advantageous, some people may find that a personal loan will be a better alternative.
+While transferring money to pay off your credit card from a new credit card can be advantageous, some people may find a personal loan a better alternative.

 Personal loans will likely offer a lower and fixed interest rate than you’re paying on your credit card, and they won’t have a grace period.

-However, if you take out a personal loan, you’d have to put up an asset as collateral to secure the loan.
+However, if you take out a personal loan, you’d have to use an asset as collateral to secure the loan.

 If you don’t have any assets like a house or a car that can be used as collateral, this won’t be an option unless you can find a co-signer who trusts you and is willing to put their assets on the line.

 And, if you have assets of your own, you’d have to be willing to take on the risk.
 Therefore, the benefit of conducting a credit card balance transfer is that you can apply for one without collateral.

 You can save a lot of money by transferring money between credit cards if you take advantage of low promotional interest rates or temporarily interest-free periods.